Hebrew Literature from the Arab World

 - Acquire the tools and methods to write critically about literary works.

-This course will be taught over 20 weeks with a 2 hour weekly lecture.
+This course will be taught over 20 weeks with weekly 1-hour lectures and 1-hour seminars.

 Scope and syllabus